Where did the World Future Coin idea come from?

 Legal: The success of Bitcoin has proven that it is possible to decouple a currency from a nation state.
 This enables the creation of new supranational governance structures that can manage global cryptocurrencies.
 This process is inevitable.
 Those currencies legitimized by new systems of healthy global governance will experience greater adoption than their alternatives.
 The WFC proposes to be one such currency.
 It will need to develop relationships and treaties with pre-existing federal governments.
 For these reasons, the legal incorporation (or un-incorporation) of the World Future Coin is sensitive.
 Where should the WFC be incorporated, or not?
 What relationships should it have with governments?
 Should it liaise with the ministries of foreign affairs or national legislatures or both?
 What precedents are there for managing such legal and political innovation?
 Is the development and management of the Internet a relevant precedent?
 If so, how was it developed?
 Can some of those individuals, institutions, and legal frameworks be re-purposed for the development of the World Future Coin?

 Coalition: Cryptocurrency proposals are many in number, yet there is minimal adoption.
-At this stage, I believe that developing coalitions to adopt and govern a currency is more important than building the technology to host it.
+At this stage, we believe that developing coalitions to adopt and govern a currency is more important than building the technology to host it.
 Who should be involved in building such a coalition?
 What companies, organizations, and governments should be involved in the first round?
 What technologists and currency designers should be invited to the table?
 Who are the potential adversaries of such a coalition?

 Can someone invest?

 The answer is not yet clear.
 Write to email@example.com to ask.

 What is the link to NEXUS?

 There is no official link to NEXUS.
 The NEXUS network may help develop the WFC but it is a project of an emergent set of partners beyond the NEXUS membership.

 Legal incorporation.
 First round of funding from friends and family.